ohboyd/media_lists/README.md

 - The deployment pipeline moves from GitHub -> CodeShip CI -> Heroku

+- Active storage for imbedded images and other attachments

+– Action Text for user-friendly Rich Text formatting

+- http_basic_authenticate_with for simple authentication throughout the application

+## Worthwhile Gems

 - [dotenv](https://github.com/bkeepers/dotenv) for loading environment variables easily

 - [faker](https://github.com/faker-ruby/faker) to generate fun mock data for the seeds